 While sailing in the Dodecanese, Karpathos is an excellent alternative to dive in the real “Hellenic spirit”.
 The neighbourly attitude of the locals will make you feel at home and experiencing the “real Greece” through their last-longing traditions.

 Attic Peninsula – Cape Sunion

 If you make for the southernmost tip of the Attica peninsula, you will be amazed by the panorama of the impressive Cape Sounion.
-This place of interest, just south of Athens, is best known as the Temple of the ancient Greek God of the sea, Poseidon.
+These ruins, just south of Athens, are best known as the Temple of the ancient Greek God of the sea, Poseidon.

-Rising above the Aegean sea, on top of this 60-meter cliff, the sanctuary captivates thousands of visitors every year.
-They come here to learn its fascinating history intertwined with legends.
-But especially to admire the breathtaking views of the sea!
+Rising above the Aegean sea, on top of a 60-meter cliff, the sanctuary captivates thousands of visitors every year.
+They come here to learn its fascinating history intertwined with legends and admire the breathtaking views of the sea!
 Enjoy the sunset from the temple’s ruins and discover one of the best sights of all Greece!

 Considered the cradle of modern civilization, Greece doesn’t need any introduction.
 There are so many places to visit in Greece, that it can be complicated sometimes to choose what to see.
 However, If you want to spend your sailing holidays between beaches and archaeological sites, you can be sure that there is no better destination like Greece!